Jon-Biz/GettableTechDemo/README.md

 **Hosted here:** http://slobotnik.no-ip.info:3000

-*NOTE: I've noticed that on the iphone, the stars being close to the 'delete rating' button, so you can accidentally touch it when you mean to press '5 stars'.*

 ## Client

 On load, the client checks for the cookie `uuid`.
 If it doesn't find one, it generates a unique id for the client and sets the cookie.
 Then it uses the uuid to retrieve the data payload.
 So, if you want access the app from a different user, use a different device or delete the cookie.